kehrlab/PopDel/README.md

 Like the profiling, the calling can be restricted to a single or multiple regions of interest.
 This is done by either using the option '-r' followed by the samtools-style region (multiple times for multiple regions) or by using the option '-R' followed by the path of a file containing one region of interest per line.
 The profiles contain their own index, so jumping to the regions to perform the calling on them is fast.
 Other options include:
 ```
 -b, --buffer-size           Number of buffered windows.
 In range [10000..inf].
 Default: 200000.
+-f, --pseudocount-fraction  The biggest likelihood of the background distribution will be divided by this value to determine the pseudocounts of the histogram.
+Bigger values boost the sensitivity for HET calls but also increase the chance of missclassifying HOMDEL or HOMREF as HET calls.
+In range [50..inf].
+Default: 500.
 -o, --out                   Output file name.
 Default: popdel.vcf.
 -r, --region-of-interest    Genomic region 'chr:start-end' (closed interval, 1-based index).
 Calling is limited to this region.
 Multiple regions can be defined by using the parameter -r multiple times.
 -R, --ROI-file              File listing one or more regions of interest, one region per line.
 See parameter -r.
 -n, --no-regenotyping       Outputs every potential variant window without re-genotyping.
 -p, --prior-probability     Prior probability of a deletion.
 In range [0.0..0.9999].
 Default: 0.0001.
+-q, --del-ref-ratio         Probability to draw a DEL allele in a HET scenario.
+Used in binomial distribution.
+In range [0.1..0.9].
+Default: 0.4.
 -t, --iterations            Maximum number of iterations in EM for length estimation.
 Default: 15.
 -u, --unsmoothed            Disable the smoothing of the insert size histogram.
 ```